isdrupter/ziggystartux/README.md

 # ziggystartux
 A Kaiten rewrite, with much new functionality, and many fixes for the old stuff!
-Tailored toward embedded Linux devices, because... well, the internet of things of the new frontier!
+Tailored toward embedded Linux devices, because... well, the internet of things is the new frontier!
 <pre>

    oooooo  o                      .oPYo.  o             ooooo